 Mastering typing skills takes training and practice.
 Practice typing on a regular schedule, 10 minutes to an hour per session, depending on your energy and focus level.
 Practice won’t make perfect if it is half-hearted and full of mistakes, so is important that you practice your typing exercises at a time and place where you can maintain focus and accuracy.
 Eliminate any potential distractions.
 If you find yourself making lots of errors, slow down and find a way to regain your focus or call it a day.
 The goal of practicing is to build muscle memory.
 Be consistent and mindful in your practice and you will avoid bad habits and mistakes.

 Minimize your physical effort.

 The less work your fingers do to press the keys the faster you will be able to move them.
 Most keyboards require only a light touch to register a key stroke, so there is no need to mash the keys down.
 Type with the minimum force necessary.
 You will type faster, longer and with greater ease.
 Typing involves muscles not only in your fingers, but in your hands, arms, back, shoulders, neck and head.

 Learn the entire keyboard.

 You may have enough experience typing to know most of the common keys - the letters, the space bar, enter, and I’ll bet you know that backspace!
 But you might be uncomfortable with some of the keys you don’t use as frequently.
 Do you have to slow down and look at the keyboard to type a number or symbol?
 If you program or work with spreadsheets you will use the symbol keys frequently.
 If you are a gamer there are probably CTRL, ALT and function keys that you fumble for in the heat of the battle.
-In fact, most all programs can be used more productively when you know the key combo shortcuts for doing common tasks.
+In fact, most all programs can be used more productively with effectively use of key combo shortcuts.
 Hitting these awkward keys and combos accurately allows you to maintain focus on what you are doing, so make sure you include them in your typing practice.